- Search The Registry

 Keckley recognized that this publication would invite criticism.
 However, she did not anticipate that the betrayal of her knowledge of the private lives and personal opinions of the Lincolns would elicit condemnation from Mary Todd Lincoln and great disapproval from the Black community.
-Because of this controversy, Keckley's business declined and she was ostracized from society.
+Because of this controversy, Keckley's business declined, and she was ostracized by society.
 From 1892 to 1893, she left Washington to teach domestic science at Wilberforce University in Ohio.
 She returned soon after to spend the rest of her days at the Home for Destitute Women and Children in Washington, which she had helped to establish.
 She died there from a stroke on May 26, 1907.

 Because of Keckley's lack of formal schooling, the authorship of her memoirs is often questioned.
 Nevertheless, scholars uphold the information revealed in the book as an accurate source of information on her memories of the Lincoln White House.